Straight talk for owner-led practices

 The Practice That Was Supposed To Support Your Calling Has Become The Thing Standing Between You And It.

 You’ve tried things.
 You hired a manager.
 You put some processes in place.
 You delegated what you could.
-And it helped — but not enough.
+All of it helped — but not enough.
 The decisions still come back to you.
 Your team is doing their best, but without the structure and clarity they need, you remain the answer to too many questions.

 Here’s what makes this so hard to solve: knowing what needs to change and having the sustained, focused attention to actually change it are two completely different things.
 Nearly impossible to maintain when you’re also seeing patients, leading a team, and making decisions all day.